⏱ Timeout & Retry Made Fluent

 await fetchWithTimeout();

-• self(ms) wraps the current AsyncWhat in a timeout.
+• self(ms) wraps the current async computation in a timeout guard.

-• If the operation does not resolve within ms milliseconds, a TimeoutError is thrown.
+• If the operation does not resolve within ms milliseconds, it rejects with TimeoutError.

-• Makes timeout behavior explicit in the chain without polluting the core logic.
+• Timeouts stay explicit and visible in the chain, without cluttering the business logic.

 ๐Ÿ” Retry Mode

-• nAttempts → how many times to retry.
+• nAttempts → number of times to retry.

-• factor → exponential growth of subsequent delays (delay = baseDelay * factor^i).
+• factor → growth rate for delays (delay = baseDelay * factor^i).

 ModeAttemptStart (ms)Duration (ms)Notes